caiks/WBOT02/README.md

 	"warning_action" : false
 }
 ```
-There are around `106 * 80 = 8,480` *model applications*.
-Of these the top 10 frames are selected for *modelling*.
-This ratio is around twice that of non-scanned  *model* 60, but scan area is localised to the centre, so is more path dependent on the action.
+The scan consists of `106 * 80 = 8,480` *model applications*.
+Of these, the top 10 actual-potential *likelihood* *slices* are selected for *modelling*.
+The factor of 840 to 1 is more than twice that of the non-scanned *model* 60, but the scan area is more localised to the centre, so the *model* is more path dependent on the action as the centre moves around.

 The results for various configurations can be seen in the [table](#Model_table) above.
 All mode 4 *models* use the quantile *valency* (or 'bucketed') `Record::valent` method except for *model* 25 which uses the fixed *valency*  `Record::valentFixed` method.
 The bucketed results have multipliers of around 1.8, which is considerably lower than the bucketed non-scanned actual-potential *likelihood* mode (3) *model* multipliers of around 2.2.
+(Note that *models* 17 and 20 have initial *models* in non-scanned actual-potential *likelihood* mode and potential *likelihood* mode respectively, and so have intermediate multipliers.)
 The fixed *model* 25 also has a lower multiplier of 1.58 compared to 1.69 for *model* 60, although note that *model* 25 does not have the minimum entropy constraint.

-*Model* 25 also has the highest growth rate so far of 1.221 as well as the lowest multiplier.
+The scanned actual-potential *likelihood* mode (4) growth rates tend to be similar to those of the non-scanned actual-potential *likelihood* mode (3) *models* with the exception of *model* 25 which has the highest growth rate so far of 1.221 as well as the lowest multiplier.
 These are the *slice* path length statistics -
 ```
 lengthsDist: {(1,6),(2,13),(3,23),(4,42),(5,105),(6,152),(7,285),(8,409),(9,626),(10,994),(11,1306),(12,1673),(13,1963),(14,1948),(15,2081),(16,1991),(17,1829),(18,1579),(19,1483),(20,1332),(21,1131),(22,938),(23,892),(24,782),(25,739),(26,607),(27,585),(28,572),(29,492),(30,428),(31,456),(32,375),(33,301),(34,288),(35,323),(36,260),(37,173),(38,144),(39,95),(40,64),(41,41),(42,60),(43,12),(44,6),(45,8),(46,3),(47,3),(48,7),(49,3),(50,3)}
 lengthsCount: 29631